kontza/spooky-trail/README.md

     ```

 ## Change Pane Background Per SSH Host
+As a prerequisite install `phook`.
+Either from [drinchev's repo](https://github.com/drinchev/phook), or from [mine](https://github.com/kontza/phook).
-This requires a chain of three operations:
+The actual setup operation of changing the terminal background requires a chain of three operations.

 ### The First Link In The Chain: SSH Config
-Add a `LocalCommand` to a host definition in your SSH config:
+Use SSH's `SetEnv` to store metadata about the theme to use, add a `LocalCommand` to run the next link's script, and finally permit local commands with `PermitLocalCommand`.
+As an example:
 ```
 Host somehost
     PermitLocalCommand yes
     LocalCommand phook-prep %n
+    # Theme names with whitespace in them require quoting.
+    SetEnv TERMINAL_THEME="Red Sands"
 ```

 ### The Middle Link: `phook-prep`